How to Set Up Google Search Console, And Why It’s Basically Free SEO Gold

 Google Search Console setup guide for small business websites

-Google Search Console (GSC) is a powerful tool that helps you monitor and maintain your website’s presence in Google search results.
-For small business owners, it's essential for understanding how your website is performing, identifying issues, and improving your SEO efforts.
-In this guide, I'll walk you through the process of setting up Google Search Console, with a focus on the key features you should be using to optimize your website's performance.
-It’s one of the first things I recommend you set up before I complete your SEO audit.
+In this guide, I’ll walk you through how to set up Google Search Console, and I’ll show you the key features you should be using to optimize your website’s performance.
+It’s one of the first things I recommend to anyone I work with before completing your SEO audit.

 What is Google Search Console and Why Do You Need It?